 Use our Lyft promo code BNN123 for substantial discounts for your first Lyft rides.
 Enter the code in your app, or just click here

 BocaNewsNow.com is the leading hyper-local news website based in and serving Boca Raton, Florida and South Palm Beach County.

 Our pages have been visited millions of times since our first post on October 4th, 2011.
-We have a verified history of reporting, providing opinion and snark.
+We have a verified history of reporting news, providing opinion and snark.